joe7575/techage/README.md

 * [autobahn](https://github.com/joe7575/autobahn): Street blocks and slopes with stripes for faster traveling

+### Configuration

+For servers with many players, it is recommended to use the external Lua library 'lua-marshal' to accelarate the serialization/deserialization of node metadata.
+To be able to use 'lua-marshal', install 'lua-marshal' with:

+    sudo luarocks install lua-marshal

+and add 'techage' to the list of trusted mods in minetest.conf:

+    secure.trusted_mods = techage

+For the installation of 'luarocks' (if not already available), see: https://luarocks.org/

 ### History
 - 2019-06-16  V0.01  * First upload
 - 2019-09-28  V0.02  * TA3 finished